 Thirty-one years after the Namugongo holocaust, two young Christians from the Acholi people of northern Uganda, Daudi Okello, a catechist and ILDO lLWA an assistant were martyred by a party of raiders.
 They were dragged from their hut and pushed to the ground, speared several times on 18th of October 1918 at midnight.
 Their bodies were not buried until later by the local community.

 THE AFTERMATH OF THE NAMUGONGO HOLOCAUST

 After the death of the Christians in Namugongo, the executioners hanged around the scene adding more firewood to the fires to ensure that the victims’ remains were consumed to ashes.
 However, their efforts were in vain and it was not so long before they abandoned the scene with some of them giving up their duties as executioners.

-Although the execution of the Uganda Martyrs marked the end of the use of the village of Namugongo as an execution ground, the remains of the Christians were left unburied because movements around Namugongo were rendered unlawful and also victims of the king’s anger were considered unworthy for decent burials; persons that buried such victims were consider traitors.
+Although the execution of the Uganda Martyrs marked the end of the use of the village of Namugongo as an execution ground, the remains of the Christians were left unburied because movements around Namugongo were rendered unlawful and also victims of the king’s anger were considered unworthy for decent burials; persons that buried such victims were considered traitors.

-Six months later, three Christians, Matayo (Matthew) Kirevu, Bwaliri Kamya and Lewo (Leo) Lwanga amid fears of being charged with treason, in cover of the night went to Namugongo and collected the remains of St. Charles Lwanga.
-By 8:00am of the following day the trio had delivered the bones to Fr.
+Six months later, three Christians, Matayo (Matthew) Kirevu, Bwaliri Kamya and Lewo (Leo) Lwanga amid fears of being charged with treason, in the cover of the night went to Namugongo and collected the remains of St. Charles Lwanga.
+By 8:00 am of the following day the trio had delivered the bones to Fr.
 Simeon Lourdel at the mission where they were cleaned and wrapped in a red cloth, put in a copper case and buried in the sacristy of the church at Nabulagala.

 However, after the mission was deserted because of the religious wars, the location the box was lost since the church had been burnt down and parish turned in to a bush.